 - Up to date – frequent data drives ongoing operational decisions

 - Granular – the finer the better

 These characteristics enable individuals to correlate their group’s specific operational activity with fluctuations in emissions levels.
 They foster a sense of accountability and responsibility across the organization.
-They spur innovation to improve efficiencies.
+They spur innovation to improve efficiency.